Ignacy Posadzy: Potulice

-A few days after Fr.
-Posadzy arrived in Potulice, 20 candidates for the priesthood and 16 aspirants for religious brothers arrived.
+A few days after Posadzy had arrived in Potulice, 20 candidates for the priesthood and 16 aspirants for religious brothers arrived.
 On October 15, 1932, the canonical novitiate began in Potulice.

-On November 4, 1932, Fr.
-Posadzy enthroned the Sacred Heart of Jesus in the novitiate.
-The devotion to the Sacred Heart of Jesus was a central part of Fr.
-Posadzy's upbringing.
-In the main room of his family home, there was a large statue of the Sacred Heart of Jesus.
-The whole family often prayed at the foot of this statue.
-It was with his background that Fr.
-Posadzy, from the very beginning of the Society, emphasized the devotion to the Sacred Heart of Jesus for all members of the Society of Christ.The spiritual dynamism and apostolic enthusiasm present in the quiet of Potulice was due to the zeal of Fr.
-Posadzy.
-Fr.
-Posadzy followed the directives given to him by Cardinal Hlond.
-Fr.
-Posadzy also sought the help and advise of the nearby Pallottine priests in Suchary, as well as the number of priests like Fr.
-Aleksander Żychliński.
+On November 4, 1932, Posadzy enthroned the Sacred Heart of Jesus in the novitiate.
+Devotion to the Sacred Heart of Jesus was a central part of Posadzy's upbringing.
+In the main room of his family home was a large statue of the Sacred Heart of Jesus.
+The whole family often prayed at the foot of the statue.
+It was with his background that Posadzy, from the very beginning of the Society, emphasized the devotion to the Sacred Heart of Jesus for all members of the Society of Christ.The spiritual dynamism and apostolic enthusiasm present in the quiet of Potulice were caused by the zeal of Posadzy.
+Posadzy followed the directives given to him by Hlond.
+Posadzy also sought the help and advise of the nearby Pallottine priests in Suchary, as well as the number of priests like Aleksander Żychliński.

-Fr.
-Posadzy became friends with Saint Maximilian Kolbe.
-Inspired by Saint Kolbe's Niepokalanów, Fr.
-Posadzy established a publishing house, a printing house, and a number of mechanical and craft workshops in Potulice.
+Posadzy became friends with Maximilian Kolbe.
+Inspired by Kolbe's Niepokalanów, Posadzy established a publishing house, a printing house and a number of mechanical and craft workshops in Potulice.
 The Society began issuing the following magazines: "Głos Seminarium Zagranicznego" (Voice of the International Seminary), "Msza Święta" (Holy Mass), "Cześć Świętych Polskich" (Veneration of Polish Saints).
-Many books were published by the Society's pre-war publishing house based in Potulice.
-Members of the Society distributed the Society's publications all over Poland, promoting the Society's mission and charism.Among all the intensive work of establishing the Society's operations in Poland, Fr.
-Posadzy did not lose sight of the Society's ultimate mission of serving Polish migrants abroad.
-As such, Fr.
-Posadzy maintained contact with Polish communities around the world.
-In the years prior to World War II, Fr.
-Posadzy traveled to various Polish communities around the world.
-In 1937, he traveled to the Far East to attended the 33rd International Eucharistic Congress in Manila.
-On the way to the Congress, he traveled through India where he was hosted by Mahatma Gandhi.
+Many books were published by the Society's prewar publishing house, based in Potulice.
+Members of the Society distributed the Society's publications all over Poland to promote the Society's mission and charism.

+Despite all of the intensive work of establishing the Society's operations in Poland, Posadzy did not lose sight of the Society's ultimate mission of serving Polish migrants abroad.
+As such, Posadzy maintained contact with Polish communities around the world.
+In the years prior to World War II, Posadzy travelled to various Polish communities around the world.
+In 1937, he travelled to the Far East to attended the 33rd International Eucharistic Congress in Manila.
+On the way to the Congress, he travelled through India, where he was hosted by Mahatma Gandhi.
 During their meeting, the two held a philosophical-religious discussion regarding Truth.
-This discussion was documented in Fr.
-Posadzy's book, "Przez Tajemniczy Wschód" (Through the Mysterious East).
-Returning from the Philippines, Fr.
-Posadzy returned to Poland traveling through China, Japan, Korea, Manchuria and the Soviet Union.
+This discussion was documented in Posadzy's book, Przez Tajemniczy Wschód ("Through the Mysterious East").
+Returning from the Philippines, Posadzy returned to Poland travelling through China, Japan, Korea, Manchukuo and the Soviet Union.

-At the end of June 1939, Fr.
-Posadzy traveled to Denmark for the Polish Youth Congress and to Metz, where the Catholic Congress of Poles from Eastern France was being held.
-After the Congress, he toured Polish pastoral centers.
-While in Lyon, he made a pilgrimage to Paray-le-Monial.
-On his way back, he visited London, where religious brothers had been working for a year in the Polish Catholic Mission.
+At the end of June 1939, Posadzy travelled to Denmark for the Polish Youth Congress and to Metz, where the Catholic Congress of Poles from eastern France was being held.
+After the Congress, he toured Polish pastoral centres.
+While in Lyon, he made a pilgrimage to the Basilica of the Sacred Heart of Paray-le-Monial.
+On his way back, he visited London, where religious brothers had been working for a year in the Polish Catholic mission.